-3. A minimum TEAS score of 75; version 5 and version 6 are both acceptable versions of the TEAS.
+- A minimum TEAS score of 78; version 6 of the TEAS.
 This exam may only be taken two times regardless of the version. (www.sjsu.edu/nursing)

 Students meeting the above minimum criteria will be ranked according to an impaction score, calculated and weighted from the following two areas:

 - GPA in composite of 5 prerequisite courses (BIOL 065, BIOL 066, MICRO 020, ENGL 001A, STAT 095).
 None of these courses may be repeated, and only the first grade will be included in the calculation.
 Exceptions: The second attempt was for "Grade Forgiveness" (also known as Academic Renewal) or meet the 5 year recency for BIOL 065, BIOL 066, and MICR 020.

 - A minimum score on the Test of Essential Academic Skills (TEAS) Test (www.sjsu.edu/nursing).
 The TEAS is a test of English, reading comprehension, mathematics, and basic science.
 It is available through the SJSU Testing Center.
 Refer to The Valley Foundation School of Nursing's home page and the BS information packet (under prospective students) for further information.
 There is a fee.
 A Study and Review Guide is available for purchase online at www.atitesting.com to assist in preparation for the TEAS exam.
 Test administration dates (usually offered every 2 months) are posted under the University testing website.
 Check the testing website frequently for updates.